centiservice/matsbrokermonitor/README-development.md

 #### Change version number and build:

-* Change version in `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions` to relevant (RC) version!
+* Change version in `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions.java` to
+  relevant (RC) version!
 Read above on the version string format.

 * See over [CHANGELOG.md](CHANGELOG.md): Update with version and notable changes.
   "Coalesce" any non-release versions into the final release.